 Quality bread knives are a must-have for any kitchen.
-As well as their obvious bread-slicing abilities, a good serrated knife can perform a whole host of useful kitchen tasks.
+As well as their obvious bread-slicing abilities, good serrated knives can perform a whole host of useful kitchen tasks.
 When it comes to choosing a knife, however, you might find yourself a little overwhelmed.
 As more and more of us embrace our culinary flair, the kitchenware market has flooded with knives – not all of them made to the same standard.

-Finding a knife that works for you and your kitchen can be something of a challenge – that’s why we’ve put together a list of the top 10 bread knives available right now.
+Finding a knife that works for you and your kitchen can be something of a challenge – that’s why we’ve put together a list of the top 10 serrated bread knives available right now.
 Whatever your budget, or style, we’re sure there’s something on our list you’ll love.
 To help you choose, we’ve also addressed some common questions about these surprisingly versatile knives, and how you can get the most out of them.

 The Best Bread Knife

 Kicking off our list is this serrated bread knife by Mercer Culinary.
-As winner of Cook’s Illustrated’s Best Serrated Knife award, it should come as no surprise that this great kitchen tool is designed and manufactured to exacting standards.
+As the winner of Cook’s Illustrated’s Best Serrated Knife award, it should come as no surprise that this great kitchen tool is designed and manufactured to exacting standards.

 On its handle, textured finger points provide superior slip resistance, allowing you to cut with confidence.
 A finger guard at the base of the handle offers further protection against any mishaps, while its ergonomic shape makes cutting easy and comfortable.
-The blade itself is made from high carbon Japanese steel – known for its high quality, and ability to retain an edge.
+The blade itself is made from high carbon Japanese steel – known for its superior quality, and ability to retain an edge.
 It’s easy to sharpen too, meaning you can keep on using it for many years to come.
 Finally, its handle is available in eight different colors, so you can even match it with your current kitchenware.